Desktop Support Engineer CV Guide + Tips + Example

 - Completed password changes and supplied active directory support.

-- Installed both computer hardware and software.
+- Installed both computer hardware and software for 100 employees.

 - Trained staff on a new employee computer access protocol.